bwssytems/ha-bridge/README.md

 Provide Client ID and IP Addresses and ports of your MQTT Brokers that you want to utilize with the bridge.
 Also, you can provide the username and password if you have secured your MQTT broker which is optional.
 When these Client ID and IP's are given, the bridge will be able to publish MQTT messages by the call it receives and send it to the target MQTT Broker you configure.
 The MQTT Messages Tab will become available to help you build messages.
 #### Home Assistant Names and IP Addresses
 Provide IP Addresses and ports of your Home Assistant that you want to utilize with the bridge.
 Also, give a meaningful name to each one so it is easy to decipher in the helper tab.
 When these names and IP's are given, the bridge will be able to control the devices or scenes by the call it receives and send it to the target Home Assistant and device/scene you configure.
+#### HomeWizard Gateways Names and IP Addresses
+Provide IP Addresses of your HomeWizard Systems that you want to utilize with the bridge.
+Also, give a meaningful name to each one so it is easy to decipher in the helper tab.
+When these names and IP's are given, the bridge will be able to control the devices or scenes by the call it receives and send it to the target HomeWizard and device/scene you configure.
 #### Domoticz Names and IP Addresses
 Provide IP Addresses of your Domoticz Systems that you want to utilize with the bridge.
 Also, give a meaningful name to each one so it is easy to decipher in the helper tab.
 When these names and IP's are given, the bridge will be able to control the devices or scenes by the call it receives and send it to the target Domoticz and device/scene you configure.
 #### Somfy Tahoma Names and IP Addresses
 Provide user name and password used to login to www.tahomalink.com.
 This needs to be provided if you're using the Somfy Tahoma features (for connecting to IO Homecontrol used by Velux among others).
 There is no need to give any IP address or host information as this contacts your cloud account.  *Note:* you have to 'turn on' a window to open it, and 'turn off' to close.
+#### OpenHAB Names and IP Addresses
+Provide IP Addresses of your OpenHAB Systems that you want to utilize with the bridge.
+Also, give a meaningful name to each one so it is easy to decipher in the helper tab.
+When these names and IP's are given, the bridge will be able to control the devices or scenes by the call it receives and send it to the target OpenHAB and device/scene you configure.
+#### FHEM Names and IP Addresses
+Provide IP Addresses of your FHEM Systems that you want to utilize with the bridge.
+Also, give a meaningful name to each one so it is easy to decipher in the helper tab.
+When these names and IP's are given, the bridge will be able to control the devices or scenes by the call it receives and send it to the target FHEM and device/scene you configure.
 #### Nest Username
 The user name of the home.nest.com account for the Nest user.
 This needs to be given if you are using the Nest features.
 There is no need to give any ip address or host information as this contacts your cloud account.
 #### Nest Password